fabioniglio/quiz-notes/README.md

 ## Free and Open Source

-Hawanji is free and open source.
+Quiz Note is free and open source.
 You use it with your own API key which stored securely.

 ## Tech stack 💻